First-Year Experience Program

 On this page, please find links to a more detailed description of the program, links to the FYE course listings for the upcoming fall semester, a calendar and overview of our LCG Session Calendar, and a link to our Resource site for FYE students.

-Please email the FYE Coordinator, Sarah Timmons with any questions you might have.
+Please email the FYE Lead Administrator, Sarah Timmons with any questions you might have.